 This post supports my belief that the Mark of the Beast referenced in Revelation 13:11-17 is not something that can or will affect non-believers; it is something that can only affect those who claim to have a saving relationship with Jesus.

-I believe that Revelation is describing for the most part events Christians have experienced or will experience prior to the return of Jesus.
-Some of these may be taking place today.
+I believe that Revelation is describing for the most part events Christians will experience prior to the return of Jesus.
 This post explains how knowing this can help in understanding the urgency of John’s plea to read, hear, and take to heart what is revealed in this enigmatic book.

 This post was written in response to a writer who suggested that Israel no longer has a right to claim ownership of any portion of the land of Israel.